Lixquid/app-reaction-tester/README.md

 A small tool to check your reaction times.

-Help is available by clicking the Help button in the top right corner.
+Help is available for each game in the bottom section.

 https://reaction-tester.lixquid.com